 Yemen is one of the countries in conflict that the Safeguarding Health in Conflict Coalition and its members are monitoring closely.
 Violence broke out in early 2015 when Houthi rebels overtook the government.
 Saudi Arabia, viewing the Houthis as a threat in the region, created a coalition that began intervening militarily.
-For more than two years, civilians have endured sustained airstrikes in addition to heavy shelling on the ground.
+For more than three years, civilians have endured sustained airstrikes in addition to heavy shelling on the ground.

 The conflict has led to the near total collapse of the country’s already fragile health care system.
 Many medical facilities have been indirectly damaged and medical personnel injured or killed indirectly during the conflict; however, parties to the conflict have also directly targeted facilities and personnel.
 UNICEF verified 93 attacks on hospitals in Yemen from March 2015-December 2016.
 Ambulances have also been targeted with gunfire, stolen, and denied passage by parties to the conflict.
+The number of reported attacks on health care in 2017 is less than in 2016, however Saudi Arabia-led blockades of supplies continue to directly impact tens of thousands of people’s access to health care.

 According to OCHA, only 45% of medical facilities are now fully functioning across the country and even these face severe shortages of medicine, equipment, and staff.
 This has left 15 million people, over half of the population, without access to adequate health care.